Watson-Personal-Assistant/developer/_content/expertise/develop-locally.md

   "url": "https://paste-your-ngrok-key-here.ngrok.io"
 }' 'https://watson-personal-assistant-toolkit.mybluemix.net/v2/api/expertise?api_key=paste-your-api-key-here'`

+You'll know if this is successful or not by what the Watson Assistant Builder returns.
+A message similar to `expertise added successfully` should be returned.

 ### Step 3: Create an expertise collection in the Assistant
 Utterances are processed by a collection of expertise so that you can provide a variety of functionality from one interface, a speaker or mobile app.
 Use the Assistant Builder service **/expertiseCollection** API to create a expertise collection that your expertise will be added to using your API Key and Assistant Builder service Bluemix hosted URL.

 `curl -X POST --header 'Content-Type: application/json' --header 'Accept: application/json' -d '{
   "name": "myCollection"
 }' 'https://watson-personal-assistant-toolkit.mybluemix.net/v2/api/expertiseCollection?api_key=paste-your-api-key-here'`

+A message similar to `expertiseCollection added successfully` should be returned.

 ### Step 4: Add the expertise to the expertise collection
 Use the Assistant Builder service **/expertiseCollection/AttachExpertise** API to link the registered expertise with the collection created earlier using your API Key and Assistant Builder service Bluemix hosted URL.